 - The PA Educator Concentration is tailored to those individuals who would like to enhance their understanding of teaching and medical education for PAs.

 All courses are online allowing students to continue to work while taking classes to achieve an advanced degree in a way that best suits their schedule.
 Campus residency is not required.

 - Commit to life-long scholarship

 - Develop business operation and management acumen

 Why a DMS degree from Butler University?

-The Doctor of Medical Science degree was created by faculty within Butler’s Physician Assistant program, the longest accredited PA program in the state of Indiana.
+The Doctor of Medical Science degree was created by faculty within Butler’s PA program, the longest accredited PA program in the state of Indiana.
 Butler’s PA program has a successful record of accomplishment of graduating PAs that are respected in their field and valuable contributors within the communities they serve.

 Earn Category I CME Credit

 Earn AAPA Category 1 CME credit for a portion of a number of courses in the program.
 The course work was reviewed by the AAPA Review Panel and is compliant with AAPA CME Criteria.
 This activity is designated for a total of 108.00 AAPA Category 1 CME credits.
 PAs may only claim credit commensurate with the extent of their participation and successful completion of the post-test is required to earn the credit.
 Category I CME credit is subject to approval by the AAPA Review Panel on a yearly basis.

 “As I think about my next 20 years of practice, and consider other opportunities, whether its academics or leadership, the Butler DMS program has expanded my knowledge of evidence-based medicine, organizational leadership, and operations management to improve the care we deliver to patients.”